NASSPD ANNUAL CONFERENCE 2018

 - Describe how to match patient characteristics with specific forms of psychotherapy and select appropriate psychosocial treatments for the personality disorders.

-- Describe which underlying neurobiological finding correlate with clinical symptoms and will develop an algorithm to select an appropriate medication for patients with personality disorders.
+- Describe the underlying neurobiological finding that correlates with suicide risk and will develop an algorithm to manage this risk in patients with personality disorders.